daminier/py_analysis_clustering_motorway/README.md

 Trap17.py contains several functions, which allow to work with trap17 dataset.
 It based mostly on pandas library and numpy library, more specifically:

-*	 read_file(file_name,reduction_factor=1,csv_flag=False), which helps you to read both csv files (targa;varco;corsia;timestamp;nazione  or  targa,tratta,volte); you need to set the parameter csv_flag=True if you want to read a csv file structured as “ targa,tratta,volte ”.
-Therefore you can set the reduction factor parameter in order to reduce the file size, skipping randomly some rows.
+*	 read_file(file_name,reduction_factor=1,csv_flag=False), which reduce the number of plates considered, but it does not lose any information.
+This function helps you to read both csv files (targa;varco;corsia;timestamp;nazione  or  targa,tratta,volte).
+You need to set the parameter csv_flag=True if you want to read a csv file structured as “ targa,tratta,volte ”.
+Therefore you can set the reduction factor parameter in order to reduce the file size.
 It is set a seed for being able to reproduce the sample.
 The reduction factor must be an int.
-The desired size it is calculated as size= total_lines / reduction_factor  .
+The desired number of plates it is calculated as size= total_plates / reduction_factor.

 *  initialize(file_name,file), which allows you to initialize a csv file structured in this way: “targa,tratta,volte” (file_name is the file name to initialize).
 Given a csv file from the dataset, this function generates the path according to the definition, which is explained in Preprocessing section.